-St Mary's is part of the Nurture Schools Network, and is working towards gaining a nationally recognised Nurturing School Award.
+St Mary's is part of the Nurture Schools Network.
 Nurture work is based in the principles of attachment theory and has its basis in sociological research.
 The six principles of Nurture run throughout the policies of St Mary's Academy and are reflected in all our interactions with children.